WorldWander: Bridging Egocentric and Exocentric Worlds in Video Generation: Related Work

 \subsection{Video-to-Video Translation}

 As a sub-task of controllable video generation, video-to-video translation aims to take an additional video as the condition and transform it into another video.
-On one hand, different studies explore this task from various dimensions: UniVST~\cite{song2024univst}, StyleCrafter~\cite{liu2024stylecrafter}, and StyleMaster~\cite{ye2025stylemaster} focus on stylizing conditional videos into specific artistic forms; FlowV2V~\cite{wang2025consistent} and Rerender-A-Video~\cite{yang2023rerender} explore video editing for controllable outcomes; while some work~\cite{liu2024exocentric,Egoexo-gen,luo2024intention} aim to transform conditional videos across different perspectives.
+On one hand, different studies explore this task from various dimensions: UniVST~\cite{song2025univst}, StyleCrafter~\cite{liu2024stylecrafter}, and StyleMaster~\cite{ye2025stylemaster} focus on stylizing conditional videos into specific artistic forms; FlowV2V~\cite{wang2026consistent} and Rerender-A-Video~\cite{yang2023rerender} explore video editing for controllable outcomes.
 On the other hand, several works such as AnyV2V~\cite{ku2024anyv2v}, I2VEdit~\cite{ouyang2024i2vedit}, and VACE~\cite{jiang2025vace} have sought to unify different forms of Video-to-Video Generation within a single framework.
-These frameworks are capable of performing diverse tasks, including video editing, style transfer, character personalization, inpainting, outpainting, and others.
+These frameworks are capable of performing diverse tasks, including style transfer \cite{huang2025photodoodle,song2026vista}, inpainting \cite{gao2026pai}, outpainting, and others \cite{hu2024animate,zhang2024ssr,song2026streamingeffect}.
 However, none of these approaches explores the transformations between egocentric and exocentric perspectives.
 Our work aims to bridge this gap in the field.